PNNL-CompBio/srpAnalytics/README.md

 cd srp-analytics
 docker build . -t srp-analytics
 ```
-(this building took 8 minutes in mackbook since it installs all depencies)
+(this building took 8 minutes in macbook pro since it installs all depencies)

 Then run like this
 ```